Krushnal121/LeetCode-Top-Interview-150/readme.md

 ## 🚀 Getting Started

 To dive into the solutions, navigate to the corresponding day's folder and open the `solution.py` or `solution.java`.
-Check out the `notes.md` file for insights into my approach and logic.

 ## 🔗 Get A Copy for yourself !!